Azasakhe/Netflix/Contribute-and-donations.md

 _A huge thank you to those who were able to participate in the goal:_

-Dózsa, Dominik, Frederik, Martin, Bertrand, Dorin, Bruno, Péter, Timo
+Lukas, Dózsa, Dominik, Frederik, Martin, Bertrand, Dorin, Bruno, Péter, Timo